Fees and Expenses

 Parking Fees (Optional) - Students wishing to park on campus must purchase a semester parking sticker.
 Parking permits are purchased on a semester basis.
 The parking permit for both full-time and part-time students is $25.00 per semester .
 Motorcycle and Moped parking is free in designated areas.
 CSU, Fresno students are charged a $25.00 parking fee per semester.
-Students are charged a $15.00 fee for a summer parking permit, however, current Spring or Fall semester permits are valid for summer semester.
+Students are charged a $15.00 fee for a summer parking permit.

 If you pay for a daily permit and the machine fails to issue one, you may obtain a permit from another lot or from the Campus Police Office.
 Notify the Campus Police Department immediately of the location of the machine that is malfunctioning.

-Students wishing to utilize handicapped parking on campus must purchase a campus parking permit AND obtain a free handicapped parking permit from the Disability Resource Center or display a DMV issued place-card.
+Students wishing to utilize handicapped parking on campus must purchase a campus parking permit AND obtain a free handicapped parking permit from the Access and Ability Center or display a DMV issued place-card.